It seems hard to believe that the fall holidays are already here. Seems like yesterday we were talking about these days as if they were far away.

-When people think fall, they think of fall colors like orange, brown, and red.
-But white is a great way to really bring out the rest of the colors surrounding the item that is white.
+When people think of fall, they think of fall colors like orange, brown, and red.
+However, white is a great way to really bring out the rest of the colors surrounding the item that is white.
 In this case, it is the Pumpkins.

 Another reason why white is so much fun during this time of year is that it reminds us of what is coming.
 To me, the holidays start on Labor Day and are extended until Easter.
 It is one of the best times of the year and I plan each one.
 The white on the pumpkins remind me that the best is yet to come.

 5. It’s Not Christmas but the Lighting is Beautiful, Nonetheless.

 I told you all I was into the lighting during the fall holiday seasons!